The Windows Installer Cache, located in c:\windows\installer

 To run the troubleshooter, follow these steps:

-1. Open the link to the Microsoft Fix it Center Pro portal.
+1. Open the link to the Microsoft Support Diagnostics.

 2. If you are prompted, sign in by using your Windows Live ID.

-4. Enter a descriptive name for the Analysis Session, and then click Save
+4. Enter a descriptive name for the Session Name, then click Create

 You will use the name that you enter to view the analysis results later.